A recently granted patent from Google covers supporting querying and predictions.

 - Receiving user-specific content

-- The user-specific content can be associated with a user of one or more computer services
+- The user-specific content can be associated with a user computer services

-- User-specific content is processed with one or more parsers to identify one or more entities and one or more relationships between those entities
+- User-specific content is processed with one or more parsers to identify one or more entities relationships between those entities

-- A parser being specific to a schema, and the one or more entities and the one or more relationships between entities being identified based on the schema
+- A parser being specific to a schema, and the one or more entities and relationships between entities being identified based on the schema

 - This processes provides user-specific knowledge graphs

 - A user-specific knowledge graph being specific to the user, which includes nodes and edges between nodes to define relationships between entities based on the schema

-- The process includes storing the one or more user-specific knowledge graphs
+- The process includes storing user-specific knowledge graphs

-Optional Features involving providing one or more user-specific knowledge graphs may also include:
+Optional Features involving providing user-specific knowledge graphs may also include:

-- Determining that a node representing an entity of the one or more entities and an edge representing a relationship associated with the entity are absent from a user-specific knowledge graph
+- Determining that a node representing an entity or entities and an edge representing a relationship associated with the entity are absent from a user-specific knowledge graph

 - Adding the node and the edge to the user-specific knowledge graph